Testlio/hype/content/post/grapqhl-testing.md

 The most common way of writing tests is doing unit tests, which means separately testing small, isolated units of code.
 I would argue that this is not the way to go for testing servers.

-Essentially, APIs are functions of the input (HTTP request) that produce some output (the response).
+Essentially, APIs are functions of the input (for web servers, an HTTP request) that produce some output (the response).
 You don’t actually care about having test coverage for each of the individual implementation details.
 Most commonly, you just care that when making a certain request, the right output is given.

 Of course, with mutations, you also want the right side effects to happen, but this article will not cover testing those.

 So, instead of unit tests, I opted for testing full GraphQL queries instead.
 For any query, given a constant database state, the server should arrive at the same response.
-What goes on under the hood simply does not matter.
+As long as all of your used codepaths are covered in the tests, what goes on under the hood simply does not matter.

 ```js
 describe('project query', () => {